ShiquanZhang/Shiquan-Zhang-For_NN2/05-NN2/README.md

 # NN2 - Shiquan Zhang #

+responses = generate_multiple_responses("What is the meaning of life?", num_return_sequences=3)
+for i, response in enumerate(responses):
+    print(f'Response {i}: {response}')

+Response 0: What is the meaning of life?
+What is life; are life a good thing?
+On the other point, what is death?
+Does death represent the end of the whole world?
+Finally, here’s a little background.
+While the concept of death is a natural death by natural means at the death of a person, it is not simply a mathematical, statistical or medical issue.
+The meaning and history of Death in Hinduism is deeply connected to the way that the universe was conceived.
+Mahatma
+Response 1: What is the meaning of life?"

+"It is so."
+And she laughed heartily, she was full of enthusiasm for the work.

+"One never knows when he's done," he answered.

+"I know well enough, so do we; and then there is a place, in this way, where they leave one's hand, their heart and soul, and for a moment turn into the other.
+And what shall we do?
+What shall the soul do now?
+In what

+Response 2: What is the meaning of life?
+There is so much that could mean, that we can not know the exact meaning, because we do not see what makes us to live; but we know one thing, and that is by the way of our being, what gives us value.
+If we cannot say what is our value, how can we say that it will change with time?
+If this is not the case, we will never reach the very end of the world.
+So what life looks like for

 ## S1: Design 5 positive prompts ##

 1. Prompt: Can you tell me a joke?